-For Chew Valley School distances will be measured in a direct line from the address point of the child's home address to the address point of a school as defined by the Local Land & Property Gazetteer (LLPG).
-Measurements will be determined using the Local Authority's GIS computerised mapping system.
+In all cases, distances will be measured in a direct line from the address point of the child's home address to the address point of a school as defined by the Local Land & Property Gazetteer (LLPG).
+Measurements will be determined using the Bath and North East Somerset Council's GIS computerised mapping system.